Fujifilm X-M1 vs Nikon Z6 II

 It is notable that the Z6 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-M1 lacks such a headphone port.

 The Z6 II is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-M1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.
+Further information on the features and operation of the X-M1 and Z6 II can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Nikon Z6 II Manual.

 So what conclusions can be drawn?
 Is the Fujifilm X-M1 better than the Nikon Z6 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.